willzhao77/Vue-Shopping/README.md

     + at the bottom, the tabbar not working. because the sytel mui-tab-item conflict. rename this Class at App.vue and lib/mui/css/mui.css
     + render category list
 # create photo list
-    1. user lazy load.
+    1. use lazy load.
 Use Mint-UI  component 'lazy-load'
-    2. user lazy load document.
+    2. use lazy load document.
+    3. set lazy load style.

+# list picture to detail page
+1. change li to router-link

+# create picture detail page and render date.